FACTBOX-Tornado damage and the Enhanced Fujita scale

 The scale is as follows:

-* An EF5 tornado, capable of causing incredible damage, is characterized by three-second wind gusts between 200 and 234 mph (320 and 376 kph) and can level strong framed houses, according to the National Oceanic and Atmospheric Administration (NOAA).
-Automobile-sized missiles can fly through the air in excess of 109 yards (100 meters), and trees can be stripped of their bark.
+* An EF5 tornado, capable of causing incredible damage, is characterized by three-second wind gusts between 200 and 234 mph (320 and 376 kph) and can level strong frame houses off their foundations, according to the National Oceanic and Atmospheric Administration (NOAA).
+Automobile-sized missiles can fly through the air in excess of 109 yards (100 meters), and trees can be stripped of their barked.

 On May 3, 1999, a tornado rated as an F5 under the original Fujita scale struck the town of Moore, killing 40 people and destroying thousands of homes.
 That event caused more than $1 billion in damage, or $1.3 billion in today's dollars.